klklklo/pyspammodel/README.md

 several values of F<sub>10.7</sub>.

 ```
-# importing a package with the alias p
+# importing a package with the alias spam
-import pyspammodel as p
+import pyspammodel as spam
 # creating an instance of the AeroSpam class
 example = spam.AeroSpam()
-# calculate the spectrum values at F10.7 = 155 s.f.u. using get_spectra()
+# calculate the spectrum values at F10.7 = 155.0 s.f.u. using get_spectra()
 spectrum = example.get_spectra(155.)
 # output the resulting spectrum
 print(spectrum)